pyOpenSci/lessons/clean-modular-code/python-pep-8.md

 ### Why organize imports?

 Organizing your imports this way ensures your code is readable and follows widely accepted practices.
-Importing libraries at the top also makes it easier to debug and see which dependencies are required to run the code.
+Importing libraries at the top also makes it easier to scan for a specific library, debug dependencies, and see which dependencies are required to run the code.